 - Loss of life’s pleasures

 Punitive damages may also be awarded to punish the negligent defendant for outrageous or malicious behavior.
-Ostroff Injury Law has a reputation for successfully recovering punitive damages from negligent bus companies.
+Ostroff Godshall Injury and Accident Lawyers has a reputation for successfully recovering punitive damages from negligent bus companies.
 For example, our team of accident lawyers recovered over $2 million in punitive damages against Greyhound Bus Company.
 These punitive damages were over and above economic and non-economic recoveries.

 Special Rules for Bus Accident Claims against Government Entities